dev-o-los/xlerate/README.md

 # simple_sizer

-A simple pkg that helps you to make responsive ui based on current device's height and width.
+A simple package that allows you to create responsive UI based on the current device's height and width, as well as employ useful extensions over your context to make your UI more responsive, and much more...

 Supports Android, iOS, Web, Mac, Linux and Windows.